settinghead/script-writer/LLM_CONVERSATION_REFACTOR_PLAN.md

 ## Success Criteria

-1. All LLM interactions go through conversation-aware functions
+1. All LLM interactions go through conversation-aware **functions** (no classes)
 2. Complete message history with parameters is stored
 3. Transforms are properly linked to conversations and trigger messages
 4. Context caching reduces costs by 40%+ for repeated prefixes
 5. UI shows clear conversation management and filtering
 6. System supports future conversation branching
 7. All tests pass with new architecture
-8. No legacy code remains
+8. **ZERO legacy code remains** - complete removal of old chat system
+9. **Functional paradigm enforced** - no classes, pure functions with closures and TypeScript types

 ## Notes